srettha/maqe-api/README.md

 ## Overview

-The system supposes to return list of `posts` in pagination manner.
+The system supposes to return list of `posts` along with its author in pagination manner.
 SO client can use that to render it.

 With this being built with `GraphQL` in mind, here is an endpoint on how to call it.